arturmatlega/instalguru-blog-en/_drafts/how-to-connect-two-way-switch-easy-two-way-switch-diagram.md

 ---
 ## Two way light switch - what are its features?

 There is probably not too many people who are not electricians and pay attention to devices such as light switches.
 It is enough that they serve their function - that is, turn the light on and off.
-These devices, however, concern exactly the matter of funtionality - there are many types of them, and choosing the right one might not be that obvious for a layman.
+These devices, however, concern exactly the matter of functionality - there are many types of them, and choosing the right one might not be that obvious for a layman.

 Specialists classify light switches in accordance to several criterions.
 The most common types are:

 * **Surface and flush-mounted light switches** - the differentiation concerns the installation method.
-* **Single and double-pole switches** - the first ones control a single light source,whereas the latter can control two light bulbs at the same time.
+* **Single and double-pole switches** - the first ones control a single light source, whereas the latter can control two light bulbs at the same time.
-* **Multi-pole switches** - they control more light sources and usually have two or more buttons.
+* **Multipole switches** - they control more light sources and usually have two or more buttons.
 * **Automatic switches** - they switch off the light automatically after a given time.

 Judging by aesthetics, one can also distinguish light switches according to the type of buttons.
 Manufacturers offer traditional switches with a mechanical button.
 Touch light switches are gaining popularity.
-They have smooth panel with a sensor which reacts to touch.
+They have a smooth panel with a sensor which reacts to touch.

 ![Two way light switch - what are its features?](/uploads/jak_podlaczyc_wlacznik_schodowy.jpg "Two way light switch - what are its features?")

 ### Two way and three way light switch

 Two way light switches are a special type of devices.
-They allow to control one light source from two differect locations.
+They allow to control one light source from two different locations.
 It's a particularly useful solution on staircases, so that one does not have to come back up or down to turn the light off.

 {:.distinction.distinction-info.distinction-positive}

 For the same reason, the two way switch diagram is used in long corridors.

 If more than two switches are needed for light control, one should use a three way light switch.
-Such circuit involves two two way switches and one three way light switch between them.
+Such circuit involves two external switches and one three way light switch between them.

-## How to connext a two way switch?
+## How to connect a two way switch?

 Connecting any switch - a two way switch as well - is not a difficult task, although one needs to follow certain rules.
 Of course, the basic issue to remember when connecting a light switch is cutting the electricity off.
 Apart from this, one has to understand how a light switch works.